RyanJulyan/Flask-BDA/README.md

         * Ability to scale up
         * One of the most popular Python web application frameworks.
         * Doesn't enforce any dependencies or project layout.
-    * Progressive Web App (PWA) to make it more friendly towards desktop and allow native installs from the web, cache for offline support, page sharing and push notifications, etc
+    * Progressive Web App (PWA) to make it more friendly towards desktop and allow native installs from the web, cache for offline support, page sharing and push notifications, etc.
     * Responsive layouts
     * Mobile-specific views
     * SEO ready page index template file